 During preparation of LSP's, proponents are encouraged to consider innovative approaches to integrate school sites and school activities with surrounding residential areas.
-Shared use ofschool facilities and/or provision of uses compatible with adjoining residential activities to encourage greater community use of school facilities either as part of educational facilities or an adjoining local node, is encouraged.
+Shared use of school facilities and/or provision of uses compatible with adjoining residential activities to encourage greater community use of school facilities either as part of educational facilities or an adjoining local node, is encouraged.
 Facilities including the provision of local convenience shopping or a local café/coffee shop should be investigated as part of local structure planning.

 With regard to tertiary education, the Mundijong District Structure Plan identifies the location for vocational studies at a TAFE site north of the Whitby District Centre.
 It also identifies a future university campus (Murdoch University) at Whitby Falls Farm.
 The Murdoch University development at Whitby is intended to be a centre for teaching and research in veterinary and agricultural sciences, as well as other disciplines such as environmental science and conservation - all subjects that are admirably aligned to key strengths and characteristics of the Shire area.
-The site would also include the WA Drone Hub, which is a Regional Development Australia initiative.